neiltait/medex_web_pub/README.md

 - manage - can be passed arguments to run standard django manage.py commands.
 - shell - takes you on to the python shell command line for the project.

+NB - the commands assume that the project is running in a container called 'medex-cms_web_1'.
+If your container is not called this, you will need to provide the name of the container as an argument to these commands.
+To do this, execute the command as {command} -c { name of container here }, The command will assume that the argument immediately after the -c directive is the name of the container you wish to use.
+Any arguments subesquent to the first argument after -c will be passed to the process that the command calls (i.e., to use manage on a non-default container, with args, use manage -c {name of container} {other args}).

 ### Testing

 #### Strategy